cmadland/teaching/pages/03.edci339-july20/01.home/topic-04/item.md

 [plugin:content-inject](_important-reminders)

-I aim to have your pod projects assessed this week.
-I will aim for Friday afternoon or evening.
+I aim to have your pod projects assessed this week. *Hopefully* for Friday afternoon or evening.

 !!
 Remember that I have dropped the requirement to complete the Optional Activities for the portfolio.
 I will follow up with more details tomorrow.